 Domestic Violence, Sexual Assault or Stalking

-The Nebraska Domestic Violence Sexual Assault Coalition is a statewide advocacy organization committed to the prevention and elimination of sexual and domestic violence.
+The Nebraska Coalition to End Sexual and Domestic Violence is a statewide advocacy organization committed to the prevention and elimination of sexual and domestic violence.
 They work to enhance safety and justice for victims of domestic violence and sexual assault by supporting and building upon the services provided by the network of local programs.

-There are two types of protection orders in the State of Nebraska, domestic abuse and harassment protection orders.
+There are three types of protection orders in the State of Nebraska: domestic abuse, sexual assault, and harassment protection orders.

-To learn about the difference between a domestic abuse and harassment protection order or to get more information about how to file a request for an order of protection, please visit the Nebraska Domestic Violence Sexual Assault Coalition’s website and view their brochure titled “Understanding Nebraska’s Protection Orders” or click on the following link: http://ndvsac.org/wp-content/themes/ndv/downloads/pdf/brochures/ENG-understanding-nebraskas-protection-orders.pdf
+To learn about the difference between a domestic abuse, harassment, and a sexual assault protection order or to get more information about how to file a request for an order of protection, please visit the Nebraska Judicial Branch’s websites below.

 Nebraska Address Confidentiality Program